(For 2013–2014 academic year) Professors

 What is freedom and how much freedom is good for society?
 What kind of justification do modern political philosophers offer in defense of freedom or in favor of restricting freedom?
 These questions are examined by studying selected works of authors such as Kant, Burke, Nietzsche, and Solzhenitsyn.

 In this seminar, the development of American constitutionalism up to 1789 is explored.
-The examination has three foci: the constitutional and theoretical arguments made in defense of the colonial position advanced during the British-American crisis of 1765–1776; the debates in the Philadelphia Convention that shaped the framing of the Federal Constitution of 1789; and once proposed, the debates in the press and ratifying conventions from defenders and opponents regarding the wisdom of adopting the Constitution.
-The seminar’s approach to this development focuses less on the putative influence of European political theorists or radical transformations, and more on the long established constitutional and political practices and thought of 18th-century British and American political actors and authors.
+The examination has three foci: the constitutional and theoretical arguments made in defense of the colonial position advanced during the British-American crisis of 1765–1776; the debates in the Philadelphia Convention that shaped the framing of the Federal Constitution of 1789; and once proposed, the debates in the press and ratifying conventions from defenders and opponents — as developed in the Federalist and Anti-federalist essays — regarding the wisdom of adopting the Constitution.
+The seminar’s approach to this development focuses less on the putative influence of European political theorists or radical transformations, and more on the long established constitutional and political practices and thought of 18th-century British and North American political actors and authors.

 This course develops an appreciation of conflicting and alternative approaches to these questions: What is “just”?
 What do differences in theories reveal about contemporary understanding of justice and the possibility of rational resolution of controversies concerning the nature of rights, economic distribution, civil rights, and political obligations?

 The rise of a new moral sensibility in the political theory and literature of the late 18th century is examined in this course.
-In particular, the most popular works of Rousseau, selected English novelists, and the moral-sense school of the Scottish Enlightenment are investigated for their elevation of sentiment and passion over reason.
-The significance of this new sensibility to familial or gender relationships and to the politics of Romanticism is central to the investigation.
+In particular, the most popular works of Rousseau, selected English novelists like Richardson, and the moral-sense school of the Scottish Enlightenment are investigated for their elevation of sentiment and passion over reason.
+The significance of this new sensibility to familial and gender relationships and to the politics of Romanticism is central to the investigation.

 An inquiry into the philosophic foundations of the Constitution as well as contemporary schools of thought on how it is to be interpreted.
 Beyond these general themes, the course focuses on a particular area of constitutional interpretation, such as freedom of speech, religious freedom, equal protection, separation of powers, or property rights.